Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: GCNN wave-function representation and training scheme for the wave-function optimization

 Deep neural networks, and in particular deep convolutional neural networks (CNNs), have proven to be very powerful models for pattern recognition in image, video and audio data analysis,\cite{LeCun,Goodfellow,Kelleher} with both depth and convolutional weight sharing playing important role in the predictive power of these models.
 Convolutional weight sharing, that is, using the same weights to model for example different parts of an image, provides an effective description due to the presence of translational symmetry (up to edge effects) in most of the mentioned pattern recognition tasks.
 CNNs therefore use significantly smaller number of parameters than fully connected networks while preserving expressivity and capacity to learn useful features.
 Since quantum many-body wavefunctions for various lattice Hamiltonians similarly often possess translational symmetry, CNN based NQS ans\"atze allow efficient representation of these wavefunctions.

 CNNs can be generalized to take into account all relevant lattice symmetries.
-GCNNs\cite{Cohen,Kondor,Roth,Roth2} are such CNN generalizations to arbitrary nonabelian groups that take into account all space-group symmetries.
-Space-group symmetries in general include both lattice translations and all lattice point-group symmetries such as rotations and reflections.
+GCNNs\cite{Cohen,Kondor,Roth,Roth2} are such CNN generalizations to arbitrary nonabelian groups that take into account all space-group symmetries, including both lattice translations and point-group symmetries such as rotations and reflections.
 The key property of CNNs and GCNNs is equivariance of the convolution layers where increasingly abstract representations of the input are developed by alternating convolution operations with non-linearities.
-The equivariance property is the only property required to specify symmetry eigenvalues.
+The equivariance property alone is sufficient to specify symmetry eigenvalues.
+A network (function) $f$ is equivariant with respect to a transformations $g$ if $f(gx)=g'(f(x))$ where in general $g\neq g'$ and $x$ and $g$ denote the network input and a symmetry group element, respectively.